 CAS: Literacy Degree

-Students can continue beyond Tier I and Tier II to obtain their Certificate of Advance Studies in Literacy degree by completing the three-credit terminal requirement.
+Students can continue beyond Tier I and Tier II to obtain their Certificate of Advance Study in Literacy degree by completing the three-credit terminal requirement.

 - The CLSP degree requires completion of 36 credits, 21 of which can be applied to 102 certification and 12 of which can be applied to 097 certification.

 - Candidates must complete all requirements for the CLSP degree within six years of the date of the completion of the first course.

 - Candidates must have obtained a masters degree with a cumulative GPA of 3.0.

 - Candidates must hold an Educator’s Certificate and have taught for three successful years before applying for 102 certification.

 - Candidates seeking 097 who have not completed 102 at SHU will be required to submit an admission essay stating their vision.